-- Third party (someone other than the applicant and the grower of the seed) THC content testing results for the industrial hemp.
+- Third party (someone other than the applicant and the grower of the seed) THC content testing results for the hemp (often called a Certificate of Analysis or COA).
 The third party should be identified on the testing results;

 - THC content test results must be for the variety or varieties included on the application and preferably for the specific lot of seed to be planted;

 - Results of THC content testing and the date tests were conducted;